-VII Cross-jurisdictional mechanisms: issues and solutions in recent times international element.
+VII Cross-jurisdictional mechanisms: issues and solutions in recent times

+As an international financial centre, fraud matters involving Jersey generally have a significant international element.
 For example, it is often the case that neither the fraud itself took place in Jersey nor are the proceeds actually located on the island but instead are owned in structures which involve Jersey companies and/or trusts, as discussed above.
 The courts of Jersey are alive to these realities and it can often be the case that the Jersey court's role is limited to offering only ancillary relief to foreign courts.
 All of the interlocutory orders described above do not require that the substantive proceedings are brought in Jersey, and all can be sought as being ancillary to foreign proceedings.